 Figure 3.9 – The VI uses a subV to determine if the current time is equal to the end time.
 If not the time remaining is calculated, stored in the shifter of the slave VI, and then sent back to the master where it will be displayed on the front panel.
-Once the time has elapsed the slave VI is told to stop and a massage to say that the slave is finished is sent back to the master
+Once the time has elapsed the slave VI is told to stop and a message to say that the slave is finished is sent back to the master

 Microcycle VI

 The microcycler VI is called once the battery has moved to a set SoC, and the OCV has been established.
 It runs once at each set SoC where it iterates through the desired number of microcycles.
 As explained in Chapter 1, one microcycle involves applying a high charging current for a short period of time and then allowing the battery to rest for a short amount of time.
 The battery is then discharged to remove the charge added to the battery during the charging period and the battery is rested for the same amount of time again.
-During the charge and discharge periods the relays are opened and the desired current is applied to the battery, while during the microcycle rests the relays are kept open with no current demand.
+Unlike the resting period before each set of microcycles, where the relays are opened to achieve zero current, the relays remain closed throughout the microcycles and a current demand of zero is applied to the battery during rest periods.
 The method for this is explained in section 3.7

-The number of microcycles as well as the current demand and the charging, discharging, and rest times are set using the configuration file and sent to the slave by the master during the slave VIs start up.
+The number of microcycles, as well as the current demand and the charging, discharging, and rest times, are set using the configuration file and sent to the slave by the master during the slave VIs start up.
 For the charging pulse the current demand is a multiple of the experimentally verified battery capacity found at the beginning of the test.
 The amount of charge applied to the battery during each charging pulse is monitored and this value is then removed from the battery during the discharging pulse, as seen in figure 3.10.
 This is done to ensure that the current SoC of the battery does not drift during each set of microcycles.